 A week ago today, one of the people I follow on Twitter — Tom McLaughlan (@daruma) — caught my eye with these 76 characters, quoting someone else to be mentioned below: “I wonder how many writers get together to compare the pencils they use…?”

 I should say, as only a bit of an aside, that the aforementioned Mr. McLaughlan is a superb photographer.
-You can see his “ministracts,” a concatenation of “minimalism” and “abstraction” of his own coinage, on his eponymous website and as daruma* on Flickr, which is where I first found his work several years ago.
+You can see his “ministracts,” a concatenation of “minimalism” and “abstraction” of his own coinage, on his his website of that name and as daruma* on Flickr, which is where I first found his work several years ago.
 If you have glanced at the first two bullets on my About page, you will understand why his user name and his “wallgazing” set, respectively, got my attention.

 As for writers comparing their pencils, my immediate reaction was, well, pens maybe.
 (I have been a fountain pen devotee for decades.)
 But absent any real context, which is a rare luxury on Twitter, I clicked through to the “great read” that was promised.
 The destination turned out to be another photographer’s website, FlixelPix | Photographic Reportage.
 And in the subsidiary blog, the author David (@flixelpix) had written about “a fundamental mistake,” his slow drift from “studying the craft of photography [to] studying the equipment and technology” — compellingly captured in the title: “My photography would be so much better if I just had…”